jianshu93/rust-diskann/README.md

 - **Parallel batched graph refinement**: Uses rayon to parallelize candidate generation and batched symmetrization/re-pruning during construction for high build throughput.
 - **Build-optimized data layout**:  Uses flat contiguous storage instead of Vec<Vec<T>> during construction to improve cache locality and reduce allocation overhead.
 - **Memory-mapped on-disk index**: Stores vectors and fixed-degree adjacency lists in a single file and memory-maps it for low-overhead loading and search.
+- **MERIT in-place deletion**: Uses bounded in-neighbor recovery, local `k_r`-MST repair, and versioned-edge invalidation to maintain graph connectivity without rebuilding the index.
-- **Dynamic mmap index**: Converts a static index into a fixed-capacity mutable mmap with in-place batch insertion and MERIT deletion repair.
-The vector and `u32` adjacency regions retain the static row-major layout; edge versions, node versions, and validity bytes are appended in fixed-size regions.
+- **Dynamic mmap index**: Converts a static index into a fixed-capacity mutable mmap supporting `insert`, `insert_batch`, `delete`, and `delete_batch`.
-- **Parallel deletion repair**: Uses dependency-ordered, conflict-aware repair waves.
-Plans with disjoint candidate-node write sets run their local MST and RobustPrune work in parallel, while conflicting plans preserve deterministic update order.
+- **Conflict-aware parallel repair**: Executes disjoint deletion repair plans concurrently while preserving deterministic ordering for overlapping candidate-node writes.
+- **Stale-edge safety**: Stores edge and node versions in parallel fixed-size regions, preventing old incoming edges from becoming valid when a deleted slot is reused.
 - **Beam-search query algorithm**: Uses a medoid entry point and beam search over the graph, typically visiting only a small fraction of indexed vectors
 - **Generic over vector element type and distance**: Works with generic T and any anndists::Distance<T>, supporting use cases beyond standard floating-point ANN
 - **Distance metrics**: Support for Euclidean, Cosine and Hamming similarity et.al. via [anndists](https://crates.io/crates/anndists).
 A generic distance trait that can be extended to other distances